webintelligence/djwhitegunipgheroku/README.md

-# Production ready containerized Django for Heroku deployment
+# Production ready containerized Django deployment

 Develop and test your Django web applications directly within a production environment which can easily be deployed on docker hosting services such as Heroku.